jotd666/karatechamp500/README.md

 - check/fix consistency in options
 - optimization: do not check hits if player distance is too high
 - reduce memory: collision maps as bits: would gain 50kb
+- reduce memory: try to split frames into 3-4 strips of height 16
 - timeout win: no win animation